 Parents may seek a place for their child outside of their normal age group if, for example, the child is gifted and talented or has experienced problems such as ill health.
 This also applies to parents of summer born children (1 April to 31 August).
 When applying for a place parents need to make it clear that they are seeking a place outside of the child's normal age group and they should clearly state why.
 Parents should supply any relevant supporting information such as the child's academic, social and emotional development, the child's medical history and the views of a medical professional, and whether the child has previously been educated out of their normal age group.
+The supporting information should be emailed separately to office@chilwellschool.co.uk.
 You will be informed in writing of the governors' decision with clear reasons for this decision.
 Parents have a right to appeal if their request is refused but not if a place is offered at the school but it is not the parents preferred age group.
 This request should be made alongside the formal application for a school place that is made to the child's home local authority by the closing date (31st October.)